clo4/pydub-stubs/README.md

 ### Version 0.24.1.9

 * **Add undocumented parameter of `AudioSegment.from_file`**<br>
-  `read_ahead_limit` is absent from the documentation but a supported keyword argument.
+  `read_ahead_limit` is absent from the documentation but is a supported keyword argument.

 <details>